Is Google Page Results for the Cheapest Flights Rigged and Arbitrary?

 Are you really getting what you deserve to get when you search for the cheapest flights online using the almighty Google Search ?
 This question often smacks you in the face, especially, if you rely heavily on Google in finding the cheapest flights available online.
 It also leaves you asking whether what you get out of the search engine page results (SERP) of Google are really the websites with the cheapest flights available online.

-Well, obviously, if you are searching for the cheapest flights online, you cannot really help but use the largest search engine in the world today—Google, but there is no guarantee that your search will net you the cheapest f
+Well, obviously, if you are searching for the cheape flights online, you cannot really help but use the largest search engine in the world today—Google, but there is no guarantee that your search will net you the cheapest Flights

 Reasons abound as to why searching Google will not really net you the cheapest flights at hand, and it would be good to be cognizant of these reasons so that the next time you search online for cheapest flights, you will be more wary of the fact that Google is really not bent on giving you the cheapest flights as you are made to believe.